 For this first in a series of posts featuring nature verse by famous poets, I present to you little spots of sunlight, lines of poetry I love that describe the effects of the sun on different scenes and objects.

-To celebrate summer and continue the theme from my last post of original sunset photos, here are a few flashes of poetic sunshine.
+To celebrate summer and continue the theme from my last post of original sunset photos, here are a few splashes of poetic sunshine.
 (A slash mark indicates the end of a line.)

 From “A Plain Song for Comadre” by Richard Wilbur: